sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

 4. (without docker) Install PostgreSQL and Redis

-    If you want to run Redis and/or PostgreSQL directly on your system install them with the follwing command:
+    If you want to run Redis and/or PostgreSQL directly on your system install them with the following command:

     ```
     brew install postgresql